I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni3-getpdevadjustment.md

 <p>The <code>IPrintOemUni3::GetPDEVAdjustment</code> method should return S_OK if it recognizes the adjustment type, and S_FALSE if it does not.
 If the method fails, it should return E_FAIL.
 The chain of plug-ins is called until either S_OK or a failure code other than E_NOTIMPL is returned.
 That is, the chain of plug-ins is called until the first plug-in that is capable of handling the adjustment is found.</p>

 ## -remarks
 <p>This function is available in Windows Vista and later.</p>

 <p>Currently, the Unidrv driver calls <code>IPrintOemUni3::GetPDEVAdjustment</code> to adjust the graphics resolution setting, as reported in the PDEV, to adjust the imageable origin area, or to adjust the physical paper size.</p>

-<p>This function is available in Windows Vista and later.</p>

-<p>Currently, the Unidrv driver calls <code>IPrintOemUni3::GetPDEVAdjustment</code> to adjust the graphics resolution setting, as reported in the PDEV, to adjust the imageable origin area, or to adjust the physical paper size.</p>